dart-lang/language/working/1426-extension-types/feature-specification-views.md

 will have a full implementation of the `Button` interface, and will hence never need to call `js_util.getProperty`.

-(Again, we can just call `js_util.getProperty` anyway, because it accepts two arguments of type `Object`, but we assume that the developer will be happy about sticking to the rule that the low-level functions aren't invoked in application code, and they can do that by using views like `Button`.)
+(We _can_ just call `js_util.getProperty` anyway, because it accepts two arguments of type `Object`.
+But we assume that the developer will be happy about sticking to the rule that the low-level functions aren't invoked in application code, and they can do that by using views like `Button`.
+It is then easy to `grep` your application code and verify that it never calls `js_util.getProperty`.)

-Another potential application would be generated view declarations handling the navigation of dynamic object trees.
-For instance, they could be JSON values, modeled using `num`, `bool`, `String`, `List<dynamic>`, and `Map<String, dynamic>`.
+Another potential application would be to generate view declarations handling the navigation of dynamic object trees that are known to satisfy some sort of schema outside the Dart type system.
+For instance, they could be JSON values, modeled using `num`, `bool`, `String`, `List<dynamic>`, and `Map<String, dynamic>`, and those JSON values might again be structured according to some schema.

 Without view types, the JSON value would most likely be handled with static type `dynamic`, and all operations on it would be unsafe.
 If the